teaching-FEEC/dgm-2025.2/projects/super_resolution/README.md

 - **Image Restoration**: Recovering historical or degraded photographs
 - **Personal Use**: Upscaling cherished memories and favorite images

-The main objective of the project is to design and evaluate a **generative model** capable of improving the resolution and perceptual quality of input images.
+The main objective of the project is to design, adapt and evaluate a **generative model** that improves the resolution and perceptual quality of input images.
 The model will receive as input a low-resolution image and will output a high-resolution reconstruction with enhanced details and sharper definition, in general its goals can be set by:

 - Improving resolution and perceptual quality of input images
 - Preserving fine details and texture information